Dispatch Mode

 Supervised (default)

 Every action the agent wants to take is shown in your terminal.
 Press Enter to approve or 'n' to deny.
-Screenshots are auto-approved.
+Screenshots and shell commands are shown before executing.

-Auto-approves most actions.
-Dangerous actions (passwords, delete, purchases) still require your confirmation.
-Enable with:
+Auto-approves most actions so your agent can work without interruption.
+Dangerous actions (passwords, deletions, purchases, sudo) still require your confirmation.

-• Batch actions: Your agent plans multiple steps (click, type, press Enter) and executes them in a single round-trip instead of one at a time — 2-3x faster for multi-step tasks
+• Action batching: For visual tasks, your agent plans multiple steps (click, type, press Enter) and executes them in a single round-trip — 2-3x faster than one at a time

-• WebP screenshots: 50-60% smaller than the previous JPEG format, reducing transfer time without losing visual quality
+• WebP screenshots: 50-60% smaller than JPEG, reducing transfer time without losing visual quality

-• Smart verification: Your agent only takes screenshots at decision points, not after every keystroke — cutting vision costs by up to 70%
+• Smart verification: Screenshots only at decision points, not after every action — cutting vision costs by up to 70%

 macOS Permissions